-“Bad Habit” is about missed opportunities regarding relationships and how it’s not always easy to know if someone likes you or not, resulting in regret.
+“Bad Habit” is about missed opportunities with relationships and how it’s not always easy to know if someone likes you or not, resulting in regret.
 The rhythm, instrumentals and relatable lyrics truly make this song a smooth and enjoyable piece.

 Steve Lacy is a 24-year-old musician born in Compton, California.
 Lacy has been interested in music since he was a kid, with the video game Guitar Hero being his favourite and most played game.
 His professional music career started in 2014 when he joined the R&B band The Internet, which had been around since 2011 in Los Angeles, when he was only 16.
 Steve made his recorded appearance in the band’s Ego Death album in 2015, which received a Grammy for Best Contemporary Urban Album from the Recording Academy in 2016.
 Steve also won another grammy for Best Urban Contemporary Album for his solo album Apollo XXI released in 2020.